 (g) If, after the receipt by the Executive of an amount advanced by the Company pursuant to Section 5(t), the Executive receives any refund with respect to such claim, the Executive shall (subject to the Company's complying with the requirements of Section 5(t)) promptly pay to the Company the amount of such refund (together with any interest paid or credited thereon after any taxes applicable thereto).
-If, after the receipt by the Executive of an amount advanced by the Company pursuant to Section 5(t), a determination is made that the Executive shall not be entitled to any refund with respect to such claim and the Company does not notify the Executive in writing of its intent to contest such denial or refund prior to the expiration of 30 days after such determination, then such advance shall be forgiven and shall not be required to be repaid and the amount of any such advance shall offset, to the extent thereof, the amount of any Gross-Up Payment required to be paid by the Company to the Executive pursuant to this Section 5.
+If, after the receipt by the Executive of an amount advanced by the Company pursuant to Section 5(t), a determination is made that the Executive shall not be entitled to any refund with respect to such claim and the Company does not notify the Executive in writing of its intent to contest such denial or refund prior to the expiration of 30 days after such determination, then such advance shall be forgiven and shall not be required to be repaid and the amount of any Gross-Up Payment required to be paid by the Company to the Executive pursuant to his Section 5.